sitecast/starter/README.md

 4. Within custom block folder, creare propertie.json file containing the title, desription, and content of custom block.
 See properties.json file of other blocks for examples.

+5. Be sure to include custom styling in styles.scss file located in starter/src/styles/styles.scss

 ## Contributing